If you are eager to learn, and want to explore in and out of the classroom, you are in good company here!

 Throughout the year students, staff and faculty can attend research colloquia, Somerville Lecture, G. Peter Kaye Lectures, summer BBQs, and end of year parties.
 Past events have included lectures from Stanley Hauerwas, Sarah Coakley, and Willie Jennings.

-The Vancouver School of Theology Students Association (VSTSA) provides a forum for students to discuss items of mutual interest and concern.
+The Vancouver School of Theology Student Association (VSTSA) is the hub for community life at VST.
 All students registered at VST are members of the Student Association and pay student fees each academic year.